marcusoftnet/marcusoftnet.github.io/_posts/2017-08-15-writing-a-script-to-extract-pictures-from-word-documents.md

 For that reason I set myself up in away that support this iteration.
 For that reason I clean up the output folder in the first set, like this: `rm -rf zips`.

 The actual algorithm builds on the fact that Word documents (.docx format) are actually zip files.
-My first step is therefor to copy them to my *working* directory `zips` with the command `cp docs/*.docx zips`
+My first step is therefore to copy them to my *working* directory `zips` with the command `cp docs/*.docx zips`

 Once the documents are in the working directory I need to change the extension of each file, from `.docx` to `.zip`.
 I found no easy way to do this with a single command, but rather ended up iterating over them.